The Future of Insurance

 Businesses must keep up with mobility to engage and service customers.
 FIFA and World Cup sponsors like Visa offered mobile technology that created a seamless user experience and increased customer satisfaction.
 As an agent, you can do the same.
 Mobile technology enables your agents to work more efficiently, positions your business ahead of the competition with enhanced technical capabilities, and, most importantly, makes customers the top priority by offering them on-demand access.

 How are you embracing mobile technology?
 Has it led to more sales or better customer service?
-Leave your comments here, and learn more about agency mobility by reading our resource brief on mobility best practices.
+Leave your comments below.

 Tom Ives, product manager, Applied Systems, is responsible for strategy and design of Applied CSR24, Applied CertTrax, Applied InsWorld and Applied WebEngine products.
 Ives served most recently as a director of national accounts with Artizan Internet Services and various other roles for automation providers in the insurance industry, including sales, business analyst, system installer and software support.